-- Organize materials in a way that enables all children in your care to actively participate.
+- Organize and offer materials in a way that enables all children in your care to actively participate.

 - Plan activities that enable children to express themselves and explore their sense of self and others (e.g., ask them to draw pictures of themselves or their family and friends, trace their bodies on paper on the floor, share their favorite foods, toys, places of interest, books, etc.).

-What types of spaces helped you feel safe, valued, confident, understood and successful while you were growing up?
-Which of these characteristics or qualities do you want to try to recreate within your infant and toddler care setting?
-Download and print the Self-Reflection: Environments Activity.
-Take a few minutes to respond to the questions.
-Then, share and discuss your responses with a colleague, supervisor, trainer, or coach.
+What types of spaces helped you feel safe, valued, confident, understood, and successful when you were growing up?
+Which of these characteristics or qualities do you want to try to recreate within your preschool classroom?
+In the Self-Reflection: Environments activity take a few minutes to respond to the questions.
+Then, share and discuss your responses with trainer, coach, or administrator.

 In this lesson we introduced the idea of self-care and its importance in your work as a preschool teacher.
-Self-care is actually discussed in many different caring professions, including nursing and social work.
-Read the following attachment about self-care and take the Self-Care Assessment to identify strategies you currently use to help promote your own resilience, and strategies you might wish to incorporate into your self-care plan (resources from http://www.community.nsw.gov.au/search?q=self-care).
-Work to develop a self-care plan that is balanced in the different areas: physical, psychological, emotional, and spiritual and workplace/professional.
-Try to form habits that span these different areas of self-care.
-Share your self-care plan with your trainer, coach or supervisor.
+Read the fact sheet, What is Self-Care?, and take the Self-Care Assessment to identify strategies you currently use to help promote your own health and resilience, and strategies you might wish to incorporate into your self-care plan.

 Fox, L., & Lentini, R. H. (2006) “You got it!"
 Teaching social and emotional skills.
 Young Children, 61(6), 36-42.

 National Military Family Association.
 (2005).
-Report on the Cycles of Deployment: An analysis of survey responses from April through September.
-Retreived from https://www.militaryfamily.org/wp-content/uploads/NMFA-Cycles-of-Deployment_Report__2005_.pdf
+Report on the cycles of deployment: An analysis of survey responses from April through September.

 Peisner-Feinberg, E. S., Burchinal, M. R., Clifford, R. M., Culkin, M. L., Howes, C., Kagan, S. L., & Yazejian, N. (2001).
 The relation of preschool child-care quality to children's cognitive and social developmental trajectories through second grade.
 Child Development, 72(5), 1534–1553. https://pubmed.ncbi.nlm.nih.gov/11699686/

 Smith, K. (n.d.)
-Positive Classroom Environment and Student-Teacher Rapport.
-Minneapolis, MN: The Institute on Community Integration, College of Education, University of Minnesota.
-Retrieved from http://www.cehd.umn.edu/ceed/publications/tipsheets/preschoolbehavior/posclass.pdf.
+Positive classroom environment and student-teacher rapport.
+The Institute on Community Integration, College of Education, University of Minnesota.